 Why Choose Us

-At the Infant and Toddler Mental Health Program (ITP) at Children’s National Health System, we diagnose personality and mood conditions early and design treatments specifically for your child.
+At the Infant and Toddler Mental Health Program (ITP) at Children’s National Hospital, we diagnose personality and mood conditions early and design treatments specifically for your child.
 Features of our program include:

 - Unique, specialized psychiatric services for young children.
 We are one of only a few providers in the region specializing in psychiatric treatment for preschool-age children and in specialized therapies for this age group such as Parent-Child Interaction Therapy (PCIT), a best practice therapeutic approach for young children with behavioral difficulties and their parents.
 Our feeding disorders clinic is one of only a few of its kind in the U.S. that specializes in treating infants and toddlers.

 - Compassionate, personalized care for each patient and family.
 Our Infant and Toddler Mental Health specialists consider each child’s individual situation and always treat you and your family as part of the team.
 We take the time to help you understand your child’s diagnosis and treatment and to answer any questions you may have.
 Our care supports your child’s emerging abilities and helps him or her grow into a healthy and happy child.